David Benvenisti: Pedagogic and public career

 He was a teacher and a principal of an elementary school in Beit Hakerem in Jerusalem for more than 40 years.
-During his tenure years he refused to leave his pupils for higher positions.
+During his tenure, he refused to leave his pupils for higher positions.
 He established with friends in 1927 the first 'Palestine Hikers Association' that organized hiking and car tours of Palestine and the Middle East.
 After retirement from teaching he became in 1964 the first director general of the Ben Zvi Institute for the study of Jewish communities in the East' in Jerusalem and the chairman of the Committee for Naming Roads and Streets of Jerusalem.